-The lounge is even sunnier, thanks to a 50% larger window, which now has more seamless integration with the Alu-Tech shell.
+The lounge is even sunnier in this Bailey caravan, thanks to a 50% larger window, which now has more seamless integration with the Alu-Tech shell.
 The Light Oak furniture adds to the sense of warmth, as does the standard Chiswick upholstery, with its neutral tones.

 Some who like this area to be really open might mourn the loss of the shelving that used to sit in the front corners, but having lockers that run all the way up to the front is perhaps more practical.

 There’s been some re-engineering lower down, too, with the seating backrests now curving at the front.
 This makes a difference, because these settees are not the longest in the range, so the new backrests mean those sitting here shouldn’t feel squashed in.